 In Part 1 of this 2-part article, we took a look at the prevalence and impact of digital device use.
-Part 2 below discusses the clinical performance of Biofinity Energys®.
+Part 2 below discusses the clinical performance of DigitalBoost™ technology.

 As outlined above, maintaining comfortable lens wear in digital device users is crucial.
-Aquaform® Technology used in the comfilcon A material and common to all Biofinity® lenses, allows for naturally wettable silicone hydrogel materials without the need for surface treatment.
+Aquaform® Technology used in the comfilcon A material and common to all Biofinity® and MyDay® contact lenses, allows for naturally wettable silicone hydrogel materials without the need for surface treatment or wetting agents.
 In the matrix of long silicone chains, hydrogen bonds form to lock water molecules within the lens, for inherent wettability and a comfortable lens-wearing experience.
 This allows the lens to attract and retain moisture.
-The long chains mean that less silicone is needed, resulting in a material with balanced properties of water content (48%), modulus (0.75 MPa), and oxygen transmissibility (for sphere: Dk/t 160 x 10-9 @ -3.00D).
+The long chains mean that less silicone is needed, resulting in a material with balanced properties of water content, modulus, and oxygen transmissibility.

 - Close focusing stress in current contact lens wearers

-- The ocular benefits of fitting neophytes with Biofinity Energys®
+- The ocular benefits of fitting neophytes with Energys technology

 Tips for Eye Care Professionals

-Based on the available evidence, Biofinity Energys® is suitable both for patients new to contact lenses, and for existing wearers who may be experiencing suboptimal visual comfort with their current lenses when using digital devices.
+Based on the available evidence, Biofinity Energys® and MyDay Energys® contact lenses with DigitalBoost™ is suitable both for patients new to contact lenses, and for existing wearers who may be experiencing suboptimal visual comfort with their current lenses when using digital devices.
 In practice, ECPs can question their patients on their use of digital devices, in order to gain an understanding of the range of screens used and the time spent per day viewing them.
 It should be remembered that the patient may not volunteer their experience when using devices, perhaps believing that some degree of ocular discomfort is inevitable.
 This makes it extremely important to be proactive and enquire about their ocular comfort when viewing computers, tablets and smartphones.

 It is always important to provide good education on the safe wear and care of contact lenses.
 New wearers should be supported with time to practice handling techniques and given access to information for their use at home to help remember the steps in their daily wear and care routine.
-Manufacturers often have information for patients available on their websites; an example from CooperVision is available here.
 Contact lens aftercare provides a regular opportunity to check the habits of existing wearers and correct any bad habits that have crept in.
-Practicing compliant lens wear not only minimizes the chances of an adverse event such as microbial keratitis36,37 or corneal infiltrative events,38 but also helps to maximize comfortable wear time36.
-Contact lens wear continues to be an effective option for vision correction millions of wearers around the world, with a recent review finding no evidence of increased risk of contracting COVID-19 through lens wear.
+Practicing compliant lens wear not only minimizes the chances of an adverse event such as microbial keratitis36,37 or corneal infiltrative events38, but also helps to maximize comfortable wear time36.

 Helping to alleviate digital eye strain in all patients